gradeup/youknowwho/README.md

  - **function context** : Rule engine will expose a *execContext* which will be the object which will hold all function definitions and will be supplied as the context (this) in function execution.

- - **Error handling/ execptions** : All functions will be called within a try-catch exception handling and rule engine is not expected to handle any error/exception.
+ - **Error handling/ exceptions** : All functions will be called within a try-catch exception handling and rule engine is not expected to handle any error/exception.

 ### Logs and Debugging
 ( Tag 0.0.7 ) UPDATED : wont emit logs anymore.
 This will be taken care by Meta object

-### GUI ?
-We at paytm save rules in Mysql and use Django Admin to create a rule engine around it.
-It is very simplistic..

 ### Usage